nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 NGF will validate the fields of SnippetsPolicy resources based on the restrictions mentioned in the [API section](#api).

+We will only allow one snippet per context because it will be easier to comprehend a SnippetsPolicy this way: compare one `http` snippet with multiple `http` snippets scattered around in the spec.

 NGF will not validate the values of snippets.
 See the next section.

 #### NGINX Values